 Organic foods are taking the world by storm.
 Every year, more and more products with the coveted “organic” label appear on grocery store shelves, and more and more people are choosing to buy only organic foods, especially produce.
-But what does organic mean, exactly?
-And how do organic and non-organic foods differ?
+Just what does organic mean, exactly?
+How do organic and non-organic foods differ?
 Keep reading to learn more about whether you should buy and grow organic or non-organic plants.

 Organic Plants Vs. Non-Organic Plants